Running Jobs Through Scheduler (SLURM)

 export OMP_NUM_THREADS=10

-※ Example of using 1 node, 2 processes per node, and 10 threads per process (total of 2 MPI processes, 20 OpenMP threads)
+※ Example of occupying 1 node and using 2 processes per node, with 10 threads per process (total of 2 MPI processes and 20 OpenMP threads)

 • GPU Serial Program